gurkirt/road-dataset/README.md

 ## Download

 BY DOWNLOADING THE DATASET VIDEOS YOU ARE BOUNDED TO ADHERE TO PRIVACY GUIDELINES OF [OxRD](https://robotcar-dataset.robots.ox.ac.uk/privacy/).
 PLEASE VISIT [OxRD](https://robotcar-dataset.robots.ox.ac.uk/privacy/) PRIVACY POLICY FOR MORE DETAILS.
-VIDEOS FROM OxRD AND PROVIDED ANNOTATIONS ARE ONLY FOR ACADEMIC PURPOSE.
+THE VIDEOS FROM [OxRD](https://robotcar-dataset.robots.ox.ac.uk/privacy/) AND PROVIDED ANNOTATIONS ARE ONLY FOR ACADEMIC PURPOSE.

-We release annotations annotated by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and pre-processed videos from [OxRD](https://robotcar-dataset.robots.ox.ac.uk/about/).
+We release the annotations created by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/), and the sub-set of pre-processed videos from [OxRD](https://robotcar-dataset.robots.ox.ac.uk/about/).
 Pre-processing includes `demosaic` for RGB conversion, `ffmpeg` for `.mp4` conversion and fixing the frame-rate.
 More details can be found in [tar2mp4](./tar2mp4/README.md).

-You can download the `Train-Val-set` videos and annotation by changing your current directory to the road directory and running the bash file [get_dataset.sh](./road/get_dataset.sh) will automatically download the annotation files and video directory in the currect directory (road).
+You can download the `Train-Val-set` videos and corresponding annotations by changing your current directory to the road directory and running the bash file [get_dataset.sh](./road/get_dataset.sh).
+This will automatically download the annotation files and video directory in the current directory (road).
 ```
 bash get_dataset.sh
 ```
-OR
-You can download the `Train-Val-set` videos and annotation from [Google-Drive link](https://drive.google.com/drive/folders/1hCLlgRqsJBONHgwGPvVu8VWXxlyYKCq-?usp=sharing)
+Alternatively, you can download the `Train-Val-set` videos and annotations from [our Google-Drive folder](https://drive.google.com/drive/folders/1hCLlgRqsJBONHgwGPvVu8VWXxlyYKCq-?usp=sharing).

-Private video of `Test-set` will be released in accordance with the [The ROAD challenge](https://sites.google.com/view/roadchallangeiccv2021/).
+The private video of `Test-set` will be released in accordance with the [The ROAD challenge](https://sites.google.com/view/roadchallangeiccv2021/) rules.

 ## Frame-extraction

-Baseline code for [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) used in dataset release [paper](https://arxiv.org/pdf/2102.11585.pdf) uses sequences of frames as input.
-Once you have downloaded the videos from Google-Drive, create a folder name `road` and put annotation under it, create another folder name `videos` under `road` folder, put all the videos under folder name `videos`.
-Now, your folder structure looks like:
+The **baseline code** for [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) used in the dataset release [paper](https://arxiv.org/pdf/2102.11585.pdf) uses sequences of frames as input.
+Once you have downloaded the videos from Google-Drive, create a folder name `road` and put the annotations under it, then create another folder named `videos` under `road` folder, and put all the videos under the folder named `videos`.
+Now, your folder structure should look like this:

 ```
     road/